digipolisantwerp/auth_aspnetcore_deprecated/README.md

 ### Jwt token in cookie

-When using the **CookieAuth** scheme the jwt token received after login can be added in a cookie witk key "jwt".
-Using the **AddJwtCookie** setting in the options this can be turned on or off.
+When using the **CookieAuth** scheme the jwt token received after login can be added in a cookie with key "jwt" using the **AddJwtCookie** setting in the options.
+This can be turned on or off.
 By default it is turned on.
 If you don't want the jwt token to be sent to the front end (in a cookie) set the option to **false**.

 ### Jwt token in session